What is Timber Framing?

 Quick Assembling

-The elders’ wisdom on timber building includes the fact that labor is a factor that will determine how fast the construction will be completed.
-But thanks to technological advances like ready-made parts and CNC joints, this will help to put up the structure even quicker.
+The elders’ wisdom on timber building includes the fact that labor is a factor that will determine how fast the construction will be completed through technological advances like ready-made parts and CNC joints, which help to put up the structure even quicker.
 Thus, this will lead to a shorter construction period and, most likely, reduced hiring costs.

 Timber framing is quite adaptable, so alteration or extension of structures is possible several years later.
 This is good news for homeowners needing extra rooms or remodeling houses.